 In 2014, the establishment of the Marstall buried the 111-year-old Hippodrom after its host lost his license due to tax evasion.
 As its name suggests, the Marstall is mostly designed after its predecessor.
 It even cites the extraordinary art nouveau façade from 1985.
 However, its colors and heart-shaped windows leave a rather kitschy impression.
-The inside of the tent resembles Nordic, clear and plain design featuring less decoration elements than the other, more baroque tents.
-The menu is rather expensive and offers a number of very unusual dishes like prawns instead of traditional ones.
+The inside of the tent resembles a Nordic, clear and plain design featuring fewer decoration elements than the other, more baroque tents.
+The menu is rather expensive and offers several very unusual dishes like prawns instead of traditional ones.

 In search of a new identity for the not-so-busy afternoon, the tent changed its afternoon band numerous times already.
 An even bigger change awaits came in 2022 – at least superficially.
 The Münchner Zwietracht, who first played in the Hippodrom in 1994 will be replaced by Königlich Bayerisches Vollgasorchester.
 However, as the new band was founded by three former Zwietracht members, you can expect more of the same.
 By the way, Zwietracht means discord in German…

 Targeting an older, well-situated crowd, the atmosphere is very calm before 9 p.m. when the tent becomes a discotheque.
 Although rarely overcrowded, the tent is mostly closed during the evenings to enable bouncers to reject undesired guests.
 If you want to get in there, refrain from wearing costumes or funny hats.